 We are all aware that graduating from dental school with knowledge followed by years of experience is no longer a guarantee for success without continuing education.
 As the speed of information increases and artificial intelligence progresses all dentists will find it necessary to adapt to this new era by staying relevant with continuing postgraduate education or they will be left behind due to outdated knowledge and skills.

-That's why we collaborated very closely with VESTA – The academy of postgraduate continuing education and expert in dental and medical courses and trainings – and organized the highly successful course "Soft and Hard Tissue Management in Dental Implant Surgery – Hands-On Course On Fresh Human Cadavers (not embalmed)" on 5th and 6th October 2018 at Medipol Üniversitesi, Istanbul, Turkey.
+That's why we collaborated very closely with VESTA – The academy of postgraduate continuing education and expert in dental and medical courses and trainings – and organized the highly successful course "Soft and Hard Tissue Management in Dental Implant Surgery – Hands-On Course On Fresh Human Preparations (not embalmed)" on 5th and 6th October 2018 at Medipol Üniversitesi, Istanbul, Turkey.

 70% hands-on dissection

 70% of the seminar were hands-on dissection and 30% lectures about the techniques and live or video taped dissection/operation (displayed on screen), all step by step.
 In the first day of the course, the participants learned oral implant surgery techniques as described in topics, theoretically.

 On the practice day, after a very short theoretical introduction of the surgical procedure by the lecturer, participants could watch the live surgery on the screen.
 They accompanied each detail in “real time”, simulating a close 1:1 reality on the “patient”.
 After the teaching and the instruction, participants performed the surgical training on the fresh skull, guided by Dr. Becen Demir, Dr. Zlatko Vrshkovski and Prof. Dr. Çağrı Delilbaşı., step by step.

 - There were only two doctors assigned to each preparation, which made the hands-on course very special and unique.